HeikkiVesanto/MultiRingBuffer/README.txt

 Creates multiple buffer rings around a features/set of features.

-Supply a number of rings and buffer distance.
+Supply a number of rings and buffer distance, or list of distances comma separated.

-Works only on layer selected in the layers panel.

-version 0.4
+version 1
 author Heikki Vesanto
 email heikki.vesanto@gmail.com